songfd2018/BUSseq-0.99.0/README.md

 install.packages(c('devtools', 'bigmemory', 'gplots', 'knitr'))
 ```

-which will install in about one minute on a recommended machine.
+which will install in about one minute.

 #### Package Versions